-In initial testing, we found that the sports tracking, comfort and sound quality to be solid, but the HR tracking and charging case to be questionable.
+In initial testing, we found the sports tracking, comfort and sound quality to be solid, but the HR tracking and charging case to be questionable.
 However, a software update has rectified some of these issues, as well as bumping the battery life up considerably.

 Wareable verdict: Jabra Elite Sport review

-The self-learning hearable, which raised $1.6 million on Kickstarter, offers real time coaching based on a user's own physiology.
+The self-learning hearable, which raised $1.6 million on Kickstarter, offers real-time coaching based on a user's own physiology.
 It'll interpret data to deliver actionable insights, such as weight loss optimisation, exhaustion level management and even running technique.
-Plus, audio performance is aided, thanks to a partnership with Harman Kardon.
+Plus audio performance is aided, thanks to a partnership with Harman Kardon.

 The device itself looks like a standard pair of behind-the-neck running headphones, while GPS is tracked via a connection with your smartphone.
 Speaking of which, you can't use these to track exercise without having your phone with you.
 That might be a turn-off for some.

 Overall, there's lots of potential here, and new features (such as treadmill tracking) have rolled out to the hearable.
-If you're into running and being coached to becoming a better runner, then these are worthy of your attention.
+If you're into running and being coached to become a better runner, then these are worthy of your attention.